-Copenhagen’s native son Hans Christian Andersen rendered Danish life as a fairy tale, but you’ll see plenty of evidence that the real thing is just as memorable on this new 2014 post-trip extension.
+Copenhagen’s native son Hans Christian Andersen rendered Danish life as a fairy tale, but you’ll see plenty of evidence that the real thing is just as memorable.
 Revel in a three-night stay that allows you to explore the city at your own pace, following your own interests.
 After an overnight ferry ride gives you a taste of Scandinavian sea life, you’ll benefit from an included Copenhagen Card that allows you access to historical sites and museums, and free transport in the city’s extensive public transportation system.

 - It's Included:

 - Accommodations for 1 night aboard a DFDS Seaways Overnight Ferry and 3 nights at the Superior First-Class Copenhagen Admiral Hotel or similar

 - 5 meals: 4 breakfasts and 1 dinner

 - Included tour: Copenhagen

 - Copenhagen Card: Providing free entrance to more than 60 attractions and free public bus and train transportation within the city